Tomatoes are easily grown in containers—clay pots, plastic nursery pots, and wood boxes

 Here are some quick do-it-yourself potting mixes:

-· Soil mix: 4 parts garden soil (be sure the garden soil is free of stones and debris and disease free), 1½ parts sphagnum moss, 1½ parts builder’s sand, 1 part aged, dried steer manure.
+· Soil mix: 4 parts garden soil (be sure the garden soil is free of stones and debris and disease-free), 1½ parts sphagnum moss, 1½ parts builder’s sand, 1 part aged, dried steer manure.

 Fill the container to about 2 inches below the rim allowing enough room for watering.

-Planting and Staking Tomatoes in Containers:
+Planting and staking tomatoes in containers

-Plant tomatoes in containers just as you would set transplants into the garden.
+Plant tomatoes in containers just as you would set transplants in the garden.
 Pinch off the lower leaves of seedlings and set them vertically in the pots or hanging planters as deep as you can.

 Most miniature and dwarf varieties will not need staking, but if you are growing a vining, indeterminate variety, it will require a stake or cage just as it would in the garden.
 Large, vining tomatoes are likely to grow rapidly and fruit heavily, so be prepared to prune or pinch away leaves and fruit that could cause the container to tip.

-Watering Tomatoes in Containers:
+Watering tomatoes in containers